 - Obituaries: It is very important to ABCFP registrants to receive word of the passing of a colleague.
 The editorial team relies on ABCFP registrants and/or family members to provide obituaries for publication.
 Submissions should include a high resolution image.
 (Maximum word count: 300.)

 We are unable to pay authors for the articles we publish; however, all article and case study submissions are eligible for the annual BC Forest Professional Best Article Award, which recognize outstanding contributions.
 This award is presented during the ABCFP annual forestry conference and AGM.

 Submission Technical Requirements

-Please Note: If you are planning on submitting an article, please contact the editor as soon as possible before the deadline.
+Note: If you are planning on submitting an article, please contact the editor as soon as possible before the deadlines: